curl/everything-curl/project/comm.md

 times and there are reasons to suspect it might happen again in the future.
 It is just the kind of thing that happens to a project that lives for a long time.

-A few users also hang out on IRC in the #curl channel on freenode.
+A few users also hang out on IRC in the #curl channel on [libera.chat](https://libera.chat/).